Kern000/Kern000/README.md

 <h4> Map Application: The Food Critic - 2023 </h4>
 <ul>
   <li>
   This is a mobile responsive Leaflet web-browser application that allows user to geolocate and look at food critics' picks of top hawker foods in the area.
-Users can use a random engine to pick a critic's pick that are based on the users' desired zoom level or geolocation.
+Users can use a random engine to pick a critic's review base on the users' desired zoom level or geolocation.
 Application displays understanding on the usage of marker layers and manipulation using javascript.
 </li>
 <p></p>
   <li>